 As stated in the Bylaw on Standards in Teacher Competences and Their Professional Development, teachers need to have four types of competences upon completion of their initial education:

 - competences in the field of study, subject and teaching methodology;

 - teaching and learning competences;

-- competences in terms of providing support to student development;
+- competences in supporting students’ development;

 - communication and collaboration competences.